 Contents

-Tower Bridge is a bascule and suspension bridge that was built between 1886 and 1894.
-While a working bridge, it is also a tourist attraction that draws over 500,000 visitors each year thanks to its Neo-Gothic architecture as well as its location over the River Thames.
+Tower Bridge is a bascule and suspension bridge built between 1886 and 1894.
+While a working bridge, it is also a tourist attraction that draws over 850,000 visitors each year thanks to its Neo-Gothic architecture as well as its location over the River Thames.

-There is a lot to see inside Tower Bridge, including the exhibition inside that celebrates its history and the people who have worked behind the scenes, and the iconic views of London.
+There is a lot to see inside Tower Bridge, including the exhibition that celebrates its history, the people who have worked behind the scenes, and the iconic views of London.

 What is the Tower Bridge?

-Tower Bridge is a Grade I listed combined bascule and suspension bridge that was constructed as a crossing over River Thames.
-Apart from being used by vehicles and pedestrians on a daily basis, the Tower Bridge has come to be popular tourist attraction thanks to its history and architectural grandeur.
+Tower Bridge is a Grade I listed combined bascule and suspension bridge constructed as a crossing over the River Thames.
+Apart from being used by vehicles and pedestrians daily, the Tower Bridge has come to be a popular tourist attraction thanks to its history and architectural grandeur.

-Since 1982, when the walkways reopened after being closed for almost 72 years, you will find a series of exhibitions, the glass high-level walkways that connect the two towers and the famous Engine Rooms, as part of the Tower Bridge Exhibition.
+Since 1982, when the walkways reopened after being closed for almost 72 years, the Tower Bridg has on display a series of exhibitions, the glass high-level walkways that connect the two towers and the famous Engine Rooms, as part of the Tower Bridge Exhibition.

 Inside Tower Bridge - North Tower